 Over time, significant changes in the CRA's net position are an indicator of whether its financial health is improving or deteriorating.
-To fully assess the financial health of any CRA, the reader must also consider other nonfinancial factors such as fluctuations in the local economy, fluctuations in fuel prices, and the physical condition of the CRA's capital assets.
+To fully assess the financial health of any government, the reader must also consider other nonfinancial factors such as fluctuations in the local economy, and fluctuations in fuel prices.